 Neither our Manager nor any of its affiliates is obligated to dedicate any specific personnel exclusively to us nor are they or their personnel obligated to dedicate any specific portion of their time to the management of our business.
-Although our Chief Executive Officer, Chief Investment Officer, Chief Operating Officer, Chief Financial Officer and General Counsel are expected to spend a substantial portion of their time on our affairs, key personnel, including these individuals, provided to us by our Manager may become unavailable to us as a result of their departure from our Manager or for any other reason.
-As a result, we cannot provide any assurances regarding the amount of time our Manager or its affiliates will dedicate to the management of our business and our Manager and its affiliates may have conflicts in allocating their time, resources and services among our business and any other funds they may manage, and such conflicts for funds or other vehicles managed by our Manager or its affiliates.
+Although our Chief Executive Officer, Chief Investment Officer, Chief Operating Officer, Chief Financial Officer and General Counsel have spent and are expected to continue to spend a substantial portion of their time on our affairs, key personnel, including these individuals, provided to us by our Manager may become unavailable to us as a result of their departure from our Manager or for any other reason.
+As a result, we cannot provide any assurances regarding the amount of time our Manager or its affiliates will dedicate to the management of our business and our Manager and its affiliates may have conflicts in allocating their time, resources and services among our business and any other funds they may manage, and such conflicts may not be resolved in our favor.
+Each of our executive officers is an employee of an affiliate of our Manager, and may currently or in the future have significant responsibilities for funds or other vehicles managed by our Manager or its affiliates.
 Consequently, we may not receive the level of support and assistance that we otherwise might receive if we were internally managed.